slatedocs/slate/source/includes/v4/_events.md

 Queries the available dates for a specific event.
 The default shows only dates for today, or specified by the `date` parameter.
 A range of up to 31 days can be queried by using the `start_at` and `end_at` parameter.

+### Available filters:

+- by_language_ids (Array of language ids), filter by date language, see languages section
+- by_bookable (Boolean, true|false, default: all), filter by general bookability for current account (or public)

 ### Available parameters: